Jill Brown, Schools' Support Officer Q&A

 I am very proud to be part of the support provided by CSSC to the controlled sector at this time and of the impact that our schools are making to the lives of our children.

 What are the challenges in your job during these unusual times?

 The Coronavirus has changed how we in CSSC operate.
-Remote working has become the current reality for all in CSSC bringing with it both challenges and opportunities.
 Much of our existing work can be conducted online or through telephone conversations.
 Recent access to technologies such as Zoom, Microsoft Teams and WhatsApp has been invaluable in maintaining contact within our team, connecting with colleagues in schools and collaborating with other organisations.

 As we continue through these uncertain times, some of the greatest challenges that we face include supporting the mental health and wellbeing of children, young people, staff and colleagues and addressing the widening gaps in equality that are exacerbated through differences in home circumstances, limited access to devices or connectivity related challenges.
 At CSSC, we are committed to working alongside policy makers and other key stakeholders to support schools as we all navigate uncharted waters in the challenging journey ahead.